For info on the thematic structure, see the introduction page.

 As I will argue elsewhere, this whole theme is a short "Embassy and Assembly" part.
 Originally this may have been followed by 11.1 The Plan of Zeus.

-Also it introduces the Achaean wall which plays such an important role later on.
+Also it introduces the Achaian wall which plays such an important role later on.
 Given the fact that Smyrna had a remarkable city wall, the earliest known in the post-Mycenaean Greek world, this seems another piece of circumstantial evidence for locating the poet in that city.

 Note that it is Nestor, the voice of heroism, who initializes the building of the wall.
 A city wall like Smyrna's is not just a defense, it is offensive, like building a military base in enemy territory.
 It says: "I can do raids on you all I like and you cannot touch me".